proffatai/Pytest/Readme.md

-## Passing data from conftest to our test case
+## Working on different environments
-In our conftest file, we can create a fixture that returns any data we wanna pass in form of a list then we can access those returned data by passing a variable to hold what is being returned
+Assuming we want to run our test script in different envs for example say in different browsers.

-Quick Note: In our test file `test_fixtures.py`, we did not explicitly import the fixture file into our script `@pytest.mark.usefixtures("myData")` and `@pytest.mark.usefixtures("myData")` were not used.Both myData and occupation were imported implicitly The only catch here is that, we are using fixtures for the purpose of data readability and not as hooks as in Before() or After() operation
+we can create a fixture and pass params=[env] as the argument.
+While creating the fixture method, we have to pass `request` which will be used to access each value inside the params via `request.param`